 The other thing I would say is when you've done that, then you augment experiences that you can provide to that customer using technology using chatbots, AI, machine learning, IoT, using all of these digital wonderful things.

 And once you've done both of them, you've got to think about this.
 A table where business process engineer is sitting, a CRM specialist sitting a marketer is sitting, an ERP specialist and an app developer are sitting.

 That didn't happen before, right?
 The business used to define their process, IT used to comply and then the business used to use it.
 It was very sequential.
 Now, everybody got to pitch in.

-The customer needs to be right in the center of it.
+The customer needs to be right in the centre of it.
 Everybody's realigned towards that.
 Everybody is working within their area of expertise.
 The whole idea of function starts to diminish.
 So, there will be a common function.
 Everybody has the same function: to provide awesome customer experience.

 They all bring in their separate expertise.
 The engineer brings one thing.
 The marketer brings something else, a psychologist or the research specialists being something else.
-At the same time, the focus should right be there, at the center of the whole thing, which is the customer.
+At the same time, the focus should right be there, at the centre of the whole thing, which is the customer.

 Understand your customers better with Engati